project-a/mondrian-server/readme.md

 - `/xmla`: API endpoint for MDX queries
 - `/excel`: API endpoint for MDX queries from Excel integration
 - `/flush-caches`: Clears all mondrian caches
-- `/actions/check-stored-queries`: Checks if all stored user queries can still be executed and returns a JSON with error information

 Authentication